GDSLLC/utilities-package/README.md

 ## requirements

-This project expects to be run in a anaconda python 3.6 virtual env on ubuntu 16.04
+This project expects to be run in a python 3.6 virtual env on ubuntu 16.04